The Greenland Shark Is The World’s Longest-Living Vertebrate – And It Lives A Crazy-Long Time

 The longest shark surveyed, and likely the oldest, was roughly 392 years old.
 This five-meter female shark had prowled the waters of the Arctic for over three centuries.

 So what is it that allows these sharks to live so long?
-The secret lies in their icy and unforgiving habitat.
+The secret lies in their icy, unforgiving habitat and perhaps, within their DNA.

 An Unknown Life Under The Ice